 Best Practice: Use Templates Instead of Duplication

 Rather than duplicating a past project, you should use templates in both the Docs and Scope modules.
-These templates act as structured reference sources that help you quickly assemble your new project with only the relevant information.
+Templates act as structured reference sources that help you assemble new projects using only the relevant information.

 Why Templates Are Better